novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

 ### Conclusion
 It was exciting for me to touch base around how extension C API works  and doing something in c/c++ after very long and I learn few things around python and its ecosystem.
-Also, I found that the most famouse python libs are using C API and major chunk of the packages is written in c, c++, rust etc etc.
+Also, I found that the most famous python libs are using C API and major chunk of the packages is written in c, c++, rust etc etc.

-I think there are some good use cases of doing this i.e. reusing component already written in other language stack and already famous, performance but it also makes the ecosystem complex for user who are not much aware of these things and generally work in python.
+I think there are some good use cases of doing this i.e. reusing component already written in other language stack and already famous, performance etc., but again it also makes the ecosystem complex for user who are not much aware of these things and generally work in python.
 Sometimes I have seen the error messages emitted by `pip` are too cryptic to understand what has gone wrong if you don't know all this.

-I have mixed feeling about the whole ecosystem as of now and not sure if this is good thing but I guess this will be a trade off for easy language syntax and ease of use for scripting....I don't know!
+I have mixed feeling about the whole ecosystem as of now and not sure if this is good thing but I guess this will be a trade off for easy language syntax and ease of use for scripting....I don't know yet!

 ### References
 * [Python extension API docs](https://docs.python.org/3/extending/extending.html#)